droman42/asyncmiele/docs/implementation_plan_remote_start.md

 ---

-## Optional Phase 16 – Event Dispatcher / Subscription API
+## Optional Phase 16 – Event Dispatcher / Subscription API ✅ Completed

 Context
 :  *pymiele* implements a callback dispatcher that minimises traffic and delivers per-property change events to Home-Assistant.
 We can replicate that logic for local polling.